JagwarWest/PDFDoggy/README.md

 Tool to help you query the text of multiple PDFs

 ## Quickstart
+This quickstart shows how you can quickly setup PDFDoggy to work with your PDFs.
-Copy your pdfs into the `pdfs` folder and make sure that you consolidate the files into folders within the pdfs directory.
+Create a folder `pdfs` at the directory with the `Dockerfile` and then copy your pdfs into the `pdfs` folder and make sure that you consolidate the files into folders within the pdfs directory.
 These folders will be the `categories` used in the queries.

 For example, the structure should look like this: